mwcz/clayto-hugo/content/posts/061 - web component icons/index.md

 <script src="./elements/pfe-icon/pfe-icon.umd.min.js"></script>
 <script src="./pfe-icon-fa.js"></script>

-This is the story of `pfe-icon`, an icon component I've been working on for the [PatternFly Elements][pfe] project.
-It's a [Web Component][web-components] for displaying icons, and is compatible with any set of SVG icons.
+This is the story of `pfe-icon`, a web component for displaying icons which loads icons on demand and is compatible with any existing set of SVGs.
+It is part of the [PatternFly Elements][pfe] project.

 ---